Breda PG

-The Breda Modello PG (Italian: Presa Gas, "gas operated") was a family of guns, composed both by semi-automatic rifles and carbines and select fire carbines manufactured by Breda in the first alf of the 1930s.
+The Breda Modello PG (Italian: Presa Gas, "gas operated") was a family of guns, composed both by semi-automatic rifles and carbines and select fire carbines manufactured by Breda in the first half of the 1930s.

 History

 In the first half of the 1930s the General Staff of the Regio Esercito was looking for a semi-automatic rifle to replace the old Carcano Mod.
 91. Various Italian automatic weapons date back to that period such as the Scotti mod.
 T.S., the Scotti mod.
 IX, the Scotti Mod.
 X, the Beretta mod.1931, the MBT mod.1926, mod.1931 and the Breda PG.

 The weapon was built and presented to the Regio Esercito in three different models: